Robust interpolation for dispersed gas-droplet flows using statistical learning with the Fully Lagrangian Approach: Interpolation of the number density field

 An improvement to the box-counting approach is achieved by considering a droplet weighting function with $C^{0}$ continuity which is able to account for the location of a droplet relative to the Eulerian grid on which the accumulation of contributions is made.
 One procedure that utilises such a methodology is the Cloud-In-Cell (CIC) approach \cite{Laux1996}, in which the weighting function takes the form of a triangular-shaped kernel.
 This is equivalent to assigning contributions from a droplet to the corner nodes of the Eulerian cell in which it resides by using linear interpolation, which importantly ensures that the constraints of continuity and momentum conservation are respected by the accumulation procedure, whilst also maintaining numerical stability.
 The CIC approach is a widely adopted method of accumulating contributions in dispersed multiphase flow simulations due to its simplicity of implementation, and, owing to the fact that the weighting function retains $C^{0}$ continuity of the droplet field, requires fewer droplets than the nearest neighbour method to achieve a stable result for the number density field on an identical Eulerian grid.
-The domain of influence for the droplet weighting function for a Cloud-In-Cell approach is, however, naturally limited to the Eulerian cell in which the droplet is located, and this means that many droplets per cell are still required.
+The domain of influence for the droplet weighting function for a Cloud-In-Cell approach is, however, naturally limited to the Eulerian cell in which the droplet is located.
+This means that many droplets per cell are still required to achieve statistical convergence of the number density field, and the computational expense associated with this can be prohibitive within simulations of industrial scale processes.